ietf-rats-wg/draft-ietf-rats-ar4si/draft-ietf-rats-ar4si.md

    : Only a recognized genuine set of approved components have been loaded during the boot process.

    32:
-   : Only a recognized genuine set of components have been loaded.
-However the Verifier cannot vouch for a subset of these due to known bugs or other known vulnerabilities.
+   : Only a recognized, genuine set of components has been loaded.
+However, the Verifier cannot vouch for a subset of these due to known bugs or other known, non-exploitable vulnerabilities.

    33:
    : Components loaded at boot-time include executables, scripts, files, and/or objects that are not recognized.